Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Related Work

-\para{Medical image segmentation.} Early approaches on medical image segmentation mainly focused on thresholding~\cite{emre2013lesion}, statistical shape models~\cite{heimann2009statistical} and machine learning related methods~\cite{he2012automatic,sadri2013segmentation,cheng2013superpixel,abramoff2007automated,chlebus2018automatic}.
-Recently, many researchers employed deep learning based methods for medical image segmentation~\cite{cciccek20163d,ronneberger2015u,milletari2016v}.
-These deep learning based methods achieved promising results on skin lesion segmentation, optic disc segmentation and liver segmentation~\cite{yu2017automated,fu2018disc,tan2017segmentation,lu2017automatic,yang2017automatic}.
-Yu~\etal~\cite{yu2017automated} explored the network depth property and developed a deep residual network for automatic skin lesion segmentation, where several residual blocks were stacked together to increase the network representative capability.
-Yuan~\etal~\cite{yuan2017automatic} presented a 19-layer deep convolutional neural network and trained it in an end-to-end manner for skin lesion segmentation.
-As for optical disc segmentation, Fu~\etal~\cite{fu2018disc} presented a M-Net for joint OC and OD segmentation.
-And a disc-aware network~\cite{fu2018disc} was designed for glaucoma screening by an ensemble of different feature streams of the network.
-For liver segmentation, Chlebus~\etal~\cite{chlebus2018automatic} presented a cascaded FCN combined with hand-crafted features.
-Li~\etal~\cite{li2018h} presented a 2D-3D hybrid architecture for liver and tumor segmentation from CT images.
-Although these approaches achieve good results in the experiments, they are based on fully supervised learning, requiring massive pixel-wise annotations from experienced dermatologists or radiologists.
+{\em Medical image segmentation\/}. \reviseagain{Early methods for medical image segmentation mainly focused on using thresholding~\cite{emre2013lesion}, statistical shape models~\cite{heimann2009statistical} and machine learning~\cite{he2012automatic,sadri2013segmentation,cheng2013superpixel,abramoff2007automated,chlebus2018automatic}, while recent ones are mainly deep-learning-based~\cite{cciccek20163d,ronneberger2015u,milletari2016v}.} \reviseagain{Deep learning methods showed promising results on skin lesion segmentation, optic disc segmentation, and liver segmentation~\cite{yu2017automated,fu2018disc,tan2017segmentation,lu2017automatic,yang2017automatic}. \citeauthor{yu2017automated}~\cite{yu2017automated} explored the network depth property and developed a deep residual network for automatic skin lesion segmentation by stacking residual blocks to increase the network's representative capability.} \citeauthor{yuan2017automatic}~\cite{yuan2017automatic} trained a 19-layer deep convolutional neural network in an end-to-end manner for skin lesion segmentation.
+As for optical disc segmentation, \reviseagain{\citeauthor{fu2018disc}~\cite{fu2018disc} presented an M-Net for joint OC and OD segmentation. } \reviseagain{Also, a disc-aware network~\cite{fu2018disc} was designed for glaucoma screening by an ensemble of different feature streams of the network.} For liver segmentation, \citeauthor{chlebus2018automatic}~\cite{chlebus2018automatic} presented a cascaded FCN combined with hand-crafted features. \citeauthor{li2018h}~\cite{li2018h} presented a 2D-3D hybrid architecture for liver and tumor segmentation from CT images.~\reviseagain{Although these methods achieved good results, they are based on fully supervised learning, requiring massive pixel-wise annotations from experienced dermatologists or radiologists.}